 If you already have an ActiveLearn account, you do not need to register again.
 You can redeem your access code on the Library page.

-Enter your Institution or Access code, and click Activate.
+Enter your institution or access code, and click Activate.

-You will then need to fill in your details, including name, desired username, email address, and password.
 Your password cannot contain your name or username, must be at least eight characters long, and should include at least one uppercase letter, a number, and a special character.

 If you are registering using an institution code, then after filling in your personal information, you have the opportunity to request access to student details from another, previously registered teacher in your school.
 This is a safeguard to ensure only trusted, genuine teachers are able to work with their school's subscriptions and accounts.

-- You will be able to use various teaching tools and resources without this approval, but will be unable to manage student or teacher accounts for your school.
+You will be able to use various teaching tools and resources without this approval but will be unable to manage student or teacher accounts for your school.